BlockchainCommons/Learning-FROST-from-the-Command-Line/01_1_Introducing_FROST.md

 dependence on a single server.

-The signing process is usually overseen by a _signature aggregator_ who passes everything to the participants without having any special privileges.
+The signing process is usually overseen by a _signature aggregator_ (or _cooridnator_) who passes everything to the participants without having any special privileges.
 Again, the literal middle-man can be cut out if desired, in which case all elements of the signing process must be broadcast in a secure way.

 The next chapter, [§1.2: The FROST Signature Process](01_2_FROST_Signature_Process.md), details these specifics in